kode4food/fate-lang/index.md

   size: self > 50
 }

-if shape like LargeOrangeShape
+# Instead of multiple statements with an 'end', you
-  'bingo!'
+# can just use a colon to evaluate a single statement
-end
+if shape like LargeOrangeShape: print('bingo!')

 # Destructuring Assignment
 let person = { name: 'Bill', age: 43 }